SUNGWOOKYOO/sungwookyoo.github.io/_posts/2020-03-05-CollectingdataPycharm.md

 ---
-title: "Unable to display frame varibles in Pycharm"
+title: "Unable to display frame variables in Pycharm"
 excerpt: "Collecting data... in pycharm "
 categories:
  - tips